Herbert Vivian: Writing career

 Vivian, as a friend of Winston Churchill, met him several times in the 1900s, seeking political gossip and advice.
+In May 1903, in response to Joseph Chamberlain's call for Imperial preference tariffs, Vivian met with Churchill to discuss what he should be Churchill's stance on the issue.
+Churchill decided to oppose Imperial preference and support free trade under the grounds that Imperial preference would mean higher food prices for British consumers, guessing correctly that the electoral appeal of lower food prices would be greater than the electoral appeal of turning the British empire into one economic unit.
 In 1905 Vivian published the first interview given by Churchill, published in The Pall Mall Magazine, which received attention in the press.
 Vivian also interviewed David Lloyd George, the President of the Board of Trade, for The Pall Mall Magazine and wrote for The Fortnightly Review.

 In 1904, Vivian made a political speech containing pointed remarks about George Bernard Shaw.
 Shaw and Vivian exchanged letters on the matter, which Vivian then published, to Shaw's chagrin: